 Your people plan should definitely include how you will react when asked questions you don’t want to answer and how you’ll argue constructively.
 The opportunity for both sides to ask questions can catalyze the conversation equation (content + curiosity = connection) and debate can advance the dialogue when done right.

 One small and often overlooked factor could put your people plan at risk: the Curse of Knowledge.
-We don’t know what we don’t know.
+We can’t know what we don’t know.
 The opposite of that is when we do know something, we forget that other people don’t; it’s so obvious to you, why wouldn’t it be to others?
 Farmers who eat, breathe and sleep agriculture must remember that more than 98% of the population has no idea how farming works outside of what they see online (much of which is misinformed or outright myths).
 To help you get into their headspace, cultivate a beginner’s mindset by practicing shoshin, a Buddhist philosophical concept that means “beginner’s mind”.
 Or, put yourself in the mindset of someone who’s about to meet, say, a rocket engineer.
 I bet you’d have lots of questions about how it all works and curiosity leads to learning.
 Nurture that.

 On that note, you’ll need to meet people where they’re at.
 Being tuned in to where someone is on the learning spectrum will help you gain a better understanding of what information is needed or wanted by a particular person or group.